How to create a Personal Learning Plan

 Application: Apply knowledge, spiritual principles, insights and skills to:

 - social discourse, with the goal of both spiritual and material progress.

 What are the learning objectives for your course?
 Go to the course’s “classroom” or main page and look for them in the top section near the list of faculty.
 They will usually list things you should be able to explain or do.
 The last objective will say “To demonstrate this ability through postings in the course, devotionals, special artistic or research projects, or presentations to your friends” or something very similar.
 The course objectives are not abstract, asking you to “learn” or “understand”; they ask you to explain, demonstrate, or “do” something with the course.

 Please think carefully about the goals you set for yourself.
 The course asks you to read and to post to the forums every unit, and we hope you do so.
 But if you think you cannot do that, set different goals that you feel you can realistically achieve.
 Remember, this course is for your own personal development, not for credit.
 Set learning goals geared to your own capacity building.
 For example, if you are taking the course to acquire background for writing an article or a book, obtaining the background you need for your projected work is a legitimate learning objective.
 You will have plenty of chances to reconsider and revise your PLP as you move through the units in the course.

 If you are a Bahá’í, we hope you will be able to use course materials in firesides, deepenings, devotionals, study circles, children’s classes, junior youth animator sessions, public presentations on Bahá’í topics, etc.; in other words, use the course materials to reinforce the core activities and other important efforts of your local Bahá’í community.
 If you are not a Bahá’í, think of groups of people you can share your learning with (including any Bahá’ís near you).
 This is very important because you learn by doing.

-If you have problems or questions, please email me at email@example.com.
+If you have problems or questions, please email Rob Stockman at firstname.lastname@example.org.